Realtime Media and Devices

 Introduction

-Azul exposes camera / screen / microphone capture, audio playback, and a
+Azul exposes camera / screen / microphone capture and audio playback as

-UDP transport as ordinary widgets and handles - no globals, no manager
+ordinary widgets and handles - no globals, no manager singletons.
+Each capture

 The architecture follows the framework's backreference dependency-injection